ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

 - Input: "I'm good!" -> Output: 8

 ### 4. State a brute force solution
-- Brute force solution: solves the problem, but not efficiently
+- Brute force solution (solves the problem, but not efficiently)
 - This doesn’t need to be good
 - Explain weaknesses
 - Benefits